equk/blog-astro/src/content/blog/2023-02-14-Move Blog to Astro.md

 The default blog posts feed was at `/blog` but I wanted to move this to `/`.<br />
 I decided to seperate the feed to `/posts` & have the most recent posts on the front page.

-Pagination in Astro is really nice as there is a function which pretty much does all the work.
+Pagination in Astro is really easy as there is a function which pretty much does all the work.

 <i class="fa fa-link"></i> <a href="https://docs.astro.build/en/core-concepts/routing/#pagination" target="_blank" rel="noopener noreferrer">Routing 🚀 Astro Documentation</a>